bookstein/project_prototype/README.md

 The result is a "politicalness" score for each of the top 50 most influential friends (people that user follows).
 The score is a fraction between 0 and 1 -- determined by averaging probabilities given by a Naive Bayes classifier that any given tweet is political.
 20 tweets are collected per friend, so the politicalness score may be only a measure of recent political dialogue.

-The data is rendered in d3 as bubble chart, with each bubble representing a Twitter account.
+The data is rendered in d3 as a bubble chart, with each bubble representing a Twitter account.
 Bubbles' opacity varies with the person's politicalness score -- dark bubbles are more political, light bubbles less so.
 Bubble radii reflect the number of followers.

 ![ScreenShot](/static/images/scrn_cap3.png "On hover")